asagage/laptop/README.md

 ### Approach

-We've tested it using an OSX 10.10 Vagrant/Virtualbox VM for developing & testing the Ansible scripts.
+We've tested it using an OSX 10.14 Vagrant/Virtualbox VM for developing & testing the Ansible scripts.

-Simply spin up the Yosemite box in a VM, and have vagrant kick off the laptop setup.
+Simply spin up the MOjave box in a VM, and have vagrant kick off the laptop setup.

 ### Whats included?